etruyj/vapir/README.md

 owner&emsp;&emsp;The account name of the account that should own the bucket.
 Sphere (all lower-case) can be used to reference the local account or the username of any account should be used.

 ##### Options Fields
-compress&emsp;&emsp;BOOLEAN.
+blockPublicPolicy&emsp;BOOLEAN.
+Prevent applying new bucket policies that allow public access to the bucket. compress&emsp;&emsp;BOOLEAN.
 Enable compression.
 control&emsp;&emsp;[BucketOwnerEnforced | BucketOwnerPreferred | ObjectWriter] Default object ownership.
 Spectra recommends setting BucketOwnerEnforced.
 If not specified, it defaults to ObjectWriter.
 encrypt&emsp;&emsp;BOOLEAN.
 Enable encryption.
 lifecycle&emsp;The name of the lifecycle rule to be attached to the bucket.
 locking&emsp;&emsp;BOOLEAN.
 Enabled object locking *NOT SUPPORTED.
 WILL DISABLE*
 restore&emsp;&emsp;BOOLEAN.
 Enabled automatic restores.
-versioning&emsp;&emsp;[enabled | disabled] Whether or not the bucket will version objects.
+restrictPublicBuckets&emsp; BOOLEAN.
+Ignore policies that allow public or cross-account access to buckets. versioning&emsp;&emsp;[enabled | disabled] Whether or not the bucket will version objects.